ericyan/ping/README.md

-# ping

-Send ICMP ECHO_REQUEST in pure Go.

-## pingd
+# pingd

-[pingd] is a Prometheus exporter that keep tracks of RTT and packet lost rate for multiple hosts.
+pingd is a Prometheus exporter that keep tracks of RTT and packet lost rate for multiple hosts.
+It is the modern replacement for Smokeping.

-### Docker image
+## Docker image

 To build the Docker image from source: